Grow Marijuana seeds

 When choosing a cannabis strain, keep in mind the CBD versus THC percentages

 that each strain is bred for.
 If your purpose is purely medicinal, you will want to lean to higher CBD strains, and if getting stoned is your idea of fun, then you will want the high THC strains.
 If you are a ‘Noob’, a complete newcomer to cannabis use, then choose a high CBD strain until you know how THC affects you.

 Many seed companies will list the aprox.
 CBD versus THC percentages that each strain generally produces.
 This makes it easy to choose a strain for a specific purpose, right?

 This is the part where you will get growing!

 You can germinate your seeds between wet paper towels in a warm dark place and then gently place the sprouts into your soil or hydroponic medium.
 You can also start them directly in soil or the germination cubes, keep them moist and warm.
 Usually in a few days, you will see the little sprout push it’s way up.
-The following is an easy presentation of one growers method.

 If you are growing your plants indoors,

 you will need to pay attention to lighting.
 During the vegetative state, your plants need 18 hours of light.
 Needless to say, your electricity bill will go up.
 You can force them to flower when your plants have reached half of the height that you want them at, by slowly reducing their light periods and increasing their dark periods.

 The right balance seems to be 12 hours light, 12 hours dark for flowering.
 The plant continues to grow for awhile which is why you should start the flowering phase when they are half fully grown.